Vaccinators Stage Protest For Acceptance Of Demands - UrduPoint

 Vaccinators Stage Protest For Acceptance Of Demands

+The Vaccinator Welfare Association (VWA) on Thursday staged protest for resolution of their charter of demands

-HYDERABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2021 ) :The Vaccinator Welfare Association (VWA) in Sindh Wednesday staged a protest demonstration and took out a rally for acceptance of their charter of their demands.
+HYDERABAD, (UrduPoint / Pakistan Point News - 25th Mar, 2021 ) :The Vaccinator Welfare Association (VWA) on Thursday staged protest for resolution of their charter of demands.

-The VWA leaders Munawar Shah, Nasim Javed, Idress Soomro and others led the rally and demanded for upgrading their service structure in line with that of Punjab where vaccinators are being appointed in 16 scale while in Sindh they are being appointed in 5 and 6 grades.
+The Vaccinators Welfare Association leaders Munawar Shah, Nasim Javed, Idress Soomro and others led the rally and demanded for upgrading their service structure in line with that of Punjab where vaccinators are being appointed in 16 scale while in Sindh they are being appointed in 5 and 6 grades.

-A large number of vaccinators chanted slogans for their demands and said the health authorities had assigned duties of paramedical and nursing staff in place of the vaccinators as they were on strike since the last 10 days.
+The protesting vaccinators, on the occasion, shouted slogans for their demands and said Health authorities had assigned duties of para medical and nursing staff in place of the vaccinators as they were on strike since the last 11 days.

-They said despite the assurances given by Sindh government and the health authorities demands of vaccinators had not been resolved and they were compelled to start a protest movement.
+They said despite the assurances given by Sindh government and the health authorities, vaccinators' demands had not been accepted due to which they were compelled to start a protest movement.

 Due to a strike the Vaccinators process of vaccination was affected and the government had assigned duties to the para medical, nursing and lady health workers for vaccination of the children, DHO said.